**Post contains affiliate links. We make a small percentage from our recommendations. Your price does not change.**

 How often do you feed a betta fish a day?

 Starting with at least two meals a day, provided your tank is at the correct temperature, space your meals at least 6-8 hours apart.
-You can feed up to three meals a day if your fish is currently breeding or at the warmer end of the temperature range (80-82F/27-28C).
-Be sure to spread more frequent meals out 4-6 hours apart.
+You can feed up to four or five meals a day provided they are smaller than eyeball size.
+Be sure to spread more frequent meals out 2-6 hours apart.
 This will prevent too much food from being in the intestines at once.
 Knowing your tank temperature is critical for good betta health.
 Do not trust your heater to work without checking it.
 Make sure your tank has a reliable thermometer and always have a spare heater handy.

 How often do you feed a baby betta fish?

 Baby fish, along with actively breeding fish, need to be fed more protein and fat than their adult counterparts.
 Baby bettas, from fry to 4-6 months of age, should be fed food intended for baby fish, not necessarily bettas.
 Baby fry should be fed 3-5 times per day, very small meals.
 Depending on the amount of fry in the system, you may need to feed just a few sprinkles or a few heaps.